 After the 2010 Census data were analyzed, Barton Springs / Edwards Aquifer Conservation District’s previous boundaries of the Board of Directors precincts did not produce sufficiently equal population and had to be redrawn in order to comply with the “one-person, one-vote” principle established by the U.S. Constitution and with other applicable Texas law.

-The Board of Directors of the Barton Springs / Edwards Aquifer Conservation District held a Public Hearing, discussed three preliminary Plans in two open meetings, and invited public comment (both written and in person) on new boundaries for its director precincts.
-After consideration of public input, the Board of Directors voted on and adopted new precinct boundaries at the November 17, 2011 Board Meeting.
+In response to House Bill 3405, The Board of Directors of the Barton Springs / Edwards Aquifer Conservation District held a Public Hearing, discussed preliminary Redistricting Plans in two open meetings, and invited public comment (both written and in person) on new boundaries for its director precincts to include the newly added shared territory.
+After consideration of public input, the Board of Directors voted on and adopted new precinct boundaries at the May 26, 2016 Board Meeting.

 By statute, the Board must meet at least bi-monthly, but generally the Board meets at least semi-monthly.
 All Board and Board advisory committee meetings are open to the public.
 In November of each year, the Board elects its President, Vice-President, and Secretary for the year.
 The Board also appoints ad hoc advisory committees to review various activities and procedures and make recommendations to the District.
 These committees are made up of local citizens and other stakeholders who are knowledgeable about environmental and economic concerns within the District as well as technical specialists in various fields.
 The approved minutes of all Board meetings and advisory committee meetings for at least the prior 12 months are available on this website [here]; older ones are archived and available by request of the District’s Records Management Officer (firstname.lastname@example.org).